Paralakhemundi: Art and culture

 The town celebrates almost all festivities, all round the year.
 The Jagannath Ratha Yatra being the most revered one.
 The Jagannath Rath Yatra of Paralakhemundi is second only to the famous Puri festival.
 The three idols of Lord Jagannath, Lord Balabhadra and Lord Subhadra are quite huge in size and are adorable.
 The Yatra or Car Festival, was patronized by the Gajapati kings.
 In the initial years the car festival would follow the traditions of puri and had three separate cars or rathas.
 However it became one car until 2012.
 In that year the concept of three cars was again implemented and since then, the three idols enjoy the festivities for nine days on their own cars.The believers throng the Jagannath Temple everyday and its worth watching the bhajan following the evening rituals.

 Dasahara, Gamha Purnima, Holi, Gajalakshmi Puja, Ganesh Puja, Kali Puja, Makar Sankranthi and Thakurani Yatra are major Hindu festivals observed in the town.
-Christmas and Ramzan are also celebrated very beautifully in the town.
+Christmas and Ramzan are also celebrated in the town.
 Traditionally the Thakurani yatra is conducted periodically for the local area Goddess (Grama Devi), a ritual that continues for about a week.
 During the Thakurani Yatra, the residents make caricatures, children participate in fancy dresses to make fun and to spread awareness regarding current issues.
 During evening, cultural programs like drama, orchestra and Bhuta Keli (dramatised romance of Lord Krishna and his Consort Radha maa) are staged.
 Gaja Muhaan is one more local traditional festivity.
 This is celebrated after the harvest season is over.
 The fresh paddy is converted into rice flakes, which are then made into a conical shape by using jaggery as the binding material.
 Huge cones of the rice flakes are prepared and are offered to the local resident Goddess.
 The Rice Flake Cone (Gaja Muhaan) is then taken out for procession around the city with orchestra and band.
 The believers carry these huge rice flake cones on their heads and dance to the tunes of the band to appease the Goddess.
 The scene is to be seen to be believed.

 Being part of the erstwhile Jamindari, the tradition of learning martial art through rituals is another salient feature of this town.
 The paikas or the erstwhile fighter community still practice the Indian Martial Art forms like the Cane Game (Badi Khela), Sword Playing Tricks, Knife Playing Tricks, Playing with fire ball and lots more.
 The paikas perform these arts during the Dushera after the Ayudha Puja (worshiping of the Armour) which enthralls the audience and reminds everyone about the traditions of the past.

-Famous for its rich heritage and love for art, the town has an art school where children are trained in Odishi Dance and Odishi Sangeet (Songs).
+The town has an art school where children are trained in Odishi Dance and Odishi Sangeet (Songs).
 The Bhakti Sangeet group encourages young artists to sing and spreads the culture of harmony and togetherness through the devotional songs.